Why should I become a member?

 - Expert Advice on all aspects of living with Down’s syndrome.

 - Up-to-date relevant Information.
-We have over 80 resources already in existence and this list will continue to grow in relation to our members needs
+We have a wide range of resources already in existence and this list will continue to grow in relation to our members needs.

 - Life-long support.